Bibliography for Tracing French Noble Families

 Vol. 3, N-Z, corrections and additions to Vols.
 1 and 2, 592 p.

-Even before I look at the microfiche indexes of manuscripts, I usually consult Arnaud's index of printed French genealogies.
-It includes not only nobles but also many bourgeois families.
-A family citation will often have the province of origin, associated estates, and a code indicating the published works containing information about the family.
+Arnaud provides a detail index of printed French genealogies.
+He includes not only nobles but also many bourgeois families.
+A family citation will often have the province of origin, associated estates, blazon of the family arms, and a code indicating the published works containing information about the family.
 You will have to refer to the front of each volume for the full bibliographic information that matches the code.
 Remember to check vols.
 2 and 3 for additions and corrections.
 Arnaud will usually point to all the well known published works.
-Arnaud also conveniently points to citations for a family in the Jougla de Morenas and de Warren's Grand armorial de France ([1934-1952] 1975), Saffroy (1968-1988), and some original manuscripts at the Bibliothèque nationale.
-This tool is in need of an update to catch up with the all the materials published since 1981 in France and Québec.
+Arnaud also conveniently points to citations for a family in the Jougla de Morenas and de Warren's Grand armorial de France ([1934-1952] 1975), Saffroy (1968-1988), and some original manuscripts at the BNF.

 Arnaud's index is available on CD from Histoire & Généalogie.
-The CD contains additional families and corrections.
+The CD contains additional families and corrections since 1981.

 Saffroy, Gaston.
 Bibliographie généalogique, héraldique et nobiliaire de la France des origines à nos jours.
 Imprimés et manuscrits.
 5 vols.
 Paris: Librairie Gaston Saffroy, 1968-1988.